MarconneBA15/MAGD150/README.md

 ### Lab 9: Documentary
 Lastly, [Lab 9](https://github.com/MarconneBA15/MAGD150/blob/gh-pages/f18magd150_lab09_Marconnet.zip) incorporates outside media in the form of images, videos, and audio files.
 The image at the top of the screen is set so that each time the mouse is clicked, a random new image of a cryptid will replace the last.
 The user's webcam is used for a live video appearing on the bottom of the screen behind some grass and with invert and posterize filters on top to make the user look like an alien.

+### Overall Thoughts
+I selected each of these five labs because I like them best for their visuals and their user interactivity.
+I value the time and creative energy I spent making them all as well as other labs of mine (like Lab 8: Movie Poster and Lab 10: 3D Shapes) because they're preparing me for the career I am interested in as a visual effects/video game artist.